GoddyWeriwoh/Casino/README.md

-#Tools and language used
-This project was done using Node and the interface using React.
+#This project was done using Node and the interface using React.

 To fully run the application with: api server, build-watch, and browsersync, use the following commands: